 When a major change has been made to a published service we recommend that the service is deployed to a different endpoint with the new service version number clearly indicating that there has been a major change—with semantic numbering this would be an incremental increase of a whole number.

-In this case the new service will be registered in the Data Hub Catalog as a different service, and show up in the catalog as a separate asset.
+In this case the new service should be registered in the Data Hub Catalog as a different service, and show up in the catalog as a separate asset.
 In the following example, there are 4 registered occurrences of the OrderManagementService:

 Entities of non-Mendix OData services are identified with a key of one or more fields.
 If the key fields are changed in an update of the service, this will also be seen as a breaking change.